FediMod/fires/docs/concepts/terms/data-provider.md

 # Data Provider

-> [!CAUTION]
-> This section of the documentation is still being written.

 A **Data Provider** is typically a web application that sits in front of a FIRES server and manages the data within it.
 They may also be command line tools, though these are typically less user friendly.

 The [Example Provider](/manuals/example-provider/) being built is designed to source domain blocks from a collection of Fediverse servers, aggregating and pushing different sets of domains to a FIRES server based on consensus percentage.